rabbitboots/inspector_kern/README.md

 `love . --bulk path/to/fonts`
 * Uses love.filesystem to recursively test all fonts in a given path.
-The testing is rate-limited to approximately 120 fonts per second to prevent the application from becoming unresponsive.
+The testing loop is time-limited to prevent the application from becoming unresponsive.

 `love . --bulk-nfs path/to/fonts`